Should I bother cycling a planted tank before planting?

 1. Ammonia melts delicate plants (such as plants that come in tissue culture format) and is harmful to livestock.
-This is more important for aquasoil tanks that use ammonia rich aquasoils (such as ADA), where initial ammonia levels are very significant.
+This is more important for aquasoil tanks that use ammonia rich aquasoils, where initial ammonia levels can be significant.

 2. Having matured microbial community in the tank allows faster processing of organic waste pollutants.
 This maturation process reduces incidence of triggering algae.
 This take a long time without seed material (mulm/mix of old substrate from previous tanks etc).
 Avoid triggering algae in a new setup allows plants to settle in more smoothly.
 This is especially applicable for high light setups.